 For iOS 14, we have made a full guide.
 Check it out.
 Also, as of now, third-party widgets are not available for Home screen.
 But once iOS 14 rolls out for everyone (in/around September), we are confident that most of the widgets here, will be updated.

 These are some of the best widgets that make things easy.
-Finally, it would be wise to use only those widgets in the Widget Section that you really need.
-If you have too many of them added, you will have to scroll down, which defeats these widgets’ main purpose, that is, to perform tasks quickly and save time.
+Finally, it would be wise to use only those widgets in the Widget Section that you need.
+If you have too many of them added, you will have to scroll down, defeating these widgets’ main purpose, that is, to perform tasks quickly and save time.

 - Best Notification Center Widgets for Mac

 - How to Add, Remove, and Pin Widgets to iPad Home Screen in iPadOS